abdrahmansoltan/Learning-Notes/Git/01-Git.md

 - `Resetting` **erases commits! and changes history**

-  - it actually moves the branch pointer backwards, eliminating commits
+  - it actually moves the branch **HEAD-pointer** backwards, eliminating commits
   - so Don't do it in public repo

 - `--hard` : get rid of the commit **and** the changes done to the files.